flutter/packages/packages/google_maps_flutter/google_maps_flutter/README.md

 To use this plugin, add `google_maps_flutter` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).

-GoogleMaps widget should be used within a widget with a bounded size.
-Using it in an unbounded widget will cause the application to throw a Flutter exception.

 ## Getting Started

 * Get an API key at <https://cloud.google.com/maps-platform/>.